heshnaB/How-I-Created-a-Short-Quiz-App-with-KIVY/README.md

 # What-Can-I-Eat-App-Using-Flutter
-A quiz app that helps you choose what to eat.
+About: A quiz app that helps you choose what to eat.